 Investigators/students are responsible for concluding all Human Research activities as soon as possible, after the research project is completed or no longer involves human research activities.
+Please see the IRB Guidance, "Concluding Human Research."
 If the project was approved using one of the IRB Protocol for Human Subjects Research forms, the research protocol MUST be officially concluded OR transferred to another eligible PI, (if the study will continue with a different PI).
 This process is the responsibility of the individual graduate student.

-IRB Continuing Review (in eIRB) for Renewal/Closure for Human Research: The Continuing Review eIRB Smart Form is completed in the eIRB portal, in order to inform the IRB Office that the study is completed, a decision has been made to not conduct the study, or if the study will be renewed for another year.
+IRB Continuing Review (in eIRB) for Renewal/Closure for Human Research:

+The Continuing Review eIRB Smart Form is completed in the eIRB portal, in order to inform the IRB Office that the study is completed, a decision has been made to not conduct the study, or if the study will be renewed for another year.
 Projects not concluded, after the expiration date of the project, will enter a "Lapsed" state and can be re-opened with a Continuing Review submission in eIRB; however, no human research activities can take place, unless approved by the IRB Office.
-Please review the IRB Guidance regarding Continuing Review of Human Research, Concluding Human Research, Modifying Approved Research and PI Eligibility: https://research.arizona.edu/compliance/human-subjects-protection-program/guidanceresearchers.
+Please review the IRB Guidance, "Continuing Review of Human Research."